facebook/react-native-website/docs/new-architecture-appendix.md

 ### Object literal

-This is recommended over simply using `Object`, for type safety.
+This is recommended over using plain `Object`, for type safety.

 **Example:** `{| foo: string, ... |}`